jesper-adolfsson-001/QuickBeam/README.md

-# WebFileTransfer
+# QuickBeam

-WebFileTransfer is a lightweight Node 16/Fastify web app that lets you move photos from any phone to a computer on the same network **without installing anything**.
+Quickbeam is a lightweight Node 23/Fastify web app that lets you move photos from any phone to a computer **without installing anything**.
 Pair the two browsers with a one-time QR-code, shoot/select pictures on the phone, and they appear (and can auto-download) on the desktop almost instantly.

 ---